An Interview with Milly Whitehead

 If someone is looking to volunteer, how do they know they are working with a reputable company that is going to make a difference?

-Word and mouth is the most powerful and reliable way to find a reputable company.
-And research all the way...
+Word of mouth is the most powerful and reliable way to find a reputable company.
+And research all the way.

 Can you tell us any brilliant success stories from The Leap?